Pataxó Hã-Ha-Hãe love poem

 The Pataxós, since the 17th century, have lived in the region of Caramuru-Paraguaçu, between the Pardo and Cachoeira rivers.
 It was with the extension of cocoa cultivation in the 19th century, and the many conflicts that broke out with those who came to their land, that a reserve was created in Caramuru-Paraguaçu.

-The Pataxós are now only 4,600, 2,800 Pataxó and 1,800 Hã-Ha-Hãe.
-At the foot of Mount Pascal, in the extreme south of Bahia, currently reside around 3,500 Pataxós.
+The Pataxós are now only 4,600 (2,800 Pataxó and 1,800 Hã-Ha-Hãe).
+At the foot of Mount Pascal, in the extreme south of Bahia, in the "Terra Indígena Barra Velha do Monte Pascoal", currently reside 3,500 Pataxós.
 Today, those who do not migrate to the big cities often trade their handicrafts.

 Despite evangelization, as in other Native American ethnic groups, the myth of underground men retains some traces in their way of seeing things.
 "The fall of the sky having buried the very first people, it is still possible to come into contact with them thanks to the shamanic trances".